mrdaemon/exosphere/docs/source/faq.rst

 * SSH Authentication Failure (bad username, invalid credentials)
 * Timeouts and Connectivity Errors
-* Failure to execute to supremely basic ping test command
+* Failure to execute the supremely basic test command

 We consider "Online" to mean "the system is up and ready to process further queries", instead of just "the system is reachable over the network".